SS6050 - Current Issues in Disability (2019/20)

 3. Analyse the complex experiences of disabled people and the impact it has on their lives & society, particularly how disability interacts with gender and ethnicity.
 (LO3)

-The module will be assessed by producing two pieces of written work, one essay (1500 words) and one case study (1500 words) both weighting 50% of total marks.
-The first assignment will be an essay drawn from a given list of topics which will test students understanding of the concepts, issues and debates relating to disability.
-The second piece of work is a case study focusing on the experiences of a particular disability covered in the module.
+The module will be assessed by producing one piece of work (workbook 3000 words).
 This will give students an opportunity to reflect on their academic learning.
 Credit will be given for being able to blend an understanding of real life experiences with academic and theoretical considerations.
-The word limit excludes bibliography and references.
+The word limit excludes bibliography and references

 Barnes, C & Mercer, G (2010) Exploring Disability, 2nd Edition: Polity Press